Search by category, archive or keyword

 The alcoholic knows within themselves whether or not they are an alcoholic, and some well-known assessment tools can help identify an alcoholic.
 As stated above, these assessment tools have two design flaws.
 They do not entirely address the underlying behaviors, shortcomings, and character defects that drive the alcoholic’s drinking problem, and they require accurate and honest data.

 As with all assessments, please seek the guidance of a professional to perform the assessment.
-Some assessments are self-administered, and those are still encouraged to perform with a professional.
+Some assessments are self-administered, and those are still encouraged to perform by a professional.

 Alcoholic Assessment Tools